Skip to main content

 What maintenance is required to monitor formaldehyde production?

 The system is completely maintenance-free.
-There are no mechanical wear parts, seals, or optical windows that could be affected.
+There are no mechanical wear parts, seals, or optical windows that could be compromised.
 Regular calibration is not required - no drifting or sticking - our sensors remain stable for years.

 What process conditions can be covered?

 Our sensors operate reliably in a temperature range from -40 °C to 200 °C and pressures up to 500 bar.
 With various material options such as stainless steel, Hastelloy, or PFA coatings, aggressive media can also be measured.
-Explosion protection for Zone 1 and 2 is also available.
+Ex protection for Zone 1 and 2 is also available.
 We adapt the monitoring of your formaldehyde production to your conditions.

 Can extreme operating ranges also be covered?

 Yes, our sensors are also designed for extreme conditions.
 In addition to the extended temperature and pressure range, we offer custom adaptations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, for example, optional explosion protection.
-Each sensor is individually according to your requirements configured.
+Each sensor is configured individually according to your requirements configured.

 How does LiquiSonic® react to temperature fluctuations?